 Under the CTR, the sponsor submits all Suspected Unexpected Serious Adverse Reactions (SUSARs) through the dedicated new module of the EudraVigilance.
 The EudraVigilance clinical trial module for the electronic reporting of SUSARs is upgraded in the CTIS.
 Upgraded module is a part of CTIS in accordance with Article 40 to 44 of the CTR and is maintained by the EMA.
 The EMA will forward the safety information electronically to all MSCs.
-The Annual Safety Report (ASR) (Development Safety Update Report (DSUR)) should be submitted through the CTIS.
-SUSARs reporting should be shared with the Ethics Committees, but some countries agreed that SUSARs will be not reported and reviewed by ECs.
-This task will be managed only by NCAs.
+The Development Safety Update Reports (DSURs) should be submitted through the CTIS.
+SUSARs reporting should be shared with the Ethics Committees, but some countries discuss a wave for this.
 The European Commission published Implementing Regulation (EU) 2022/20 setting up the rules and procedures on the cooperation of the Member States in safety assessment of clinical trials.
 The Regulation (EU) 2022/20 applied on 31 January 2022, on the same day as Date of Application (DoA) of the CTR and CTIS go-live version.